pacslab/wordpress-kubernetes-deployment/README.md

-# DDSL Wordpress Kubernetes Deployment
+# PACS Wordpress Kubernetes Deployment

 This repository provides the details of the kubernetes deployment of a three-tier wordpress application that can be used for benchmarking several auto-scaling algorithms.
 This repository provides you with the `yaml` files needed to deploy the structure and get the kubernetes deployment up and running.